The Soul Star ⭐️ The Planet of Algoritmo

 Dead forever?
 That was possible.
 There’s a great deal of chance in all this, and also a latter chance, death, which often doesn’t allow us to wait long enough for the favours of the former.

-He knew that he would have to be very patient if he was to recover even a hint of the essence of Mai.
+He knew that he would have to be very patient if he was to recover even a hint of the essence of Wei.
 He would wait a million years if necessary.
 Or, if possible, he would wait forever — if, that is, he could figure out a way to make that happen.

-What he wrote that afternoon, as he tried to understand the meaning of the sunken world beneath him, were the first short paragraphs in the hawthorn notebook that would later be called The Book of Fractures.
+What he wrote that afternoon, as he tried to understand the meaning of the sunken world beneath him, were the first short paragraphs in the hawthorn notebook that would later be called The Book of Fractures Remembered.
 This book chronicled the pain which almost obliterated his soul.
 It also chronicled his journey through the reconstruction of memory to the optimism of his second notebook, which would later be called The Book of Fractals.

 When Algotodo bit into the little shells, it was like scooping his teeth into the soft earth, and from there into a well, and from there into the world of waters that lay beneath his feet.
-While previously all he could think about was Mai — her smile, her smell, her bright eyes with their kind mischief — now he thought of her family, their friends, the city, and the entire world.
+While previously all he could think about was Wei — her smile, her smell, her bright eyes with their kind mischief — now he thought of her family, their friends, the city, and the entire world.
 Then he saw it spinning in the solar system, gyrating in the local cluster of systems, and finally he saw everything swimming and swirling in the vast universe of the Purple Pulse.
-This wider vision gave him the strength to write a second paragraph and to return to the black hole within him that pulled him back to Mai.
-How could he negotiate between her essence and the essence of all the other things that he held in his memory?
+This wider vision gave him the strength to write a second paragraph and to return to the black hole within him that pulled him back to Wei.
+How could he negotiate between her and all the other things that he held in his memory?

 Mais, quand d’un passé ancien rien ne subsiste, après la mort des êtres, après la destruction des choses, seules, plus frêles mais plus vivaces, plus immatérielles, plus persistantes, plus fidèles, l’odeur et la saveur restent encore longtemps, comme des âmes, à se rappeler, à attendre, à espérer, sur la ruine de tout le reste, à porter sans fléchir, sur leur gouttelette presque impalpable, l’édifice immense du souvenir.